Albert-Souza/simpleANN/README.md

 # simpleANN

-A developing API for creating simple artificial neural networks.
+A developing library for creating simple artificial neural networks.